neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ## Download of reference data

-Please use Chromium to obtain reference data (app 80 GB) from: https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing
+Please use Chromium to obtain reference data (approx. 80 GB) from: https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing

 Please download the reference data as multiple zip files to the /home/minknow/Downloads directory

 *After the creation of  a zip file, please do allow the determination of your location by chromium/ google.
 Otherwise the download will not start at all and you will have to resume it.*

-Do *NOT* proceed before you have completed the download of all 28 zip files.
+Do *NOT* proceed before you have completed the download of all (typically 28 zip) files.

+The google server will generate the zip files ad hoc for your particular download.
+This process will also take some time.
+Do not interrupt this process.
+Furthermore, you may be asked to allow downloading of multiple files simultaneously.

 ## Script for moving the reference data to the correct folders

 After completion of the download, run in the terminal

-`/home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script directory/d_reference_data.sh.`
+`cd /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script`

+`./d_reference_data.sh`

 # Starting  NanoDip UI in Jupyter Notebook for testing the installation and configuration
 For testing the configuration you can launch NanoDiP from Jupyter Notebook.
 Further possibilities to start NanoDiP will be given below.